Carrot Top: Live comedy

 Since 2005, Carrot Top has headlined at MGM Resorts International properties in Las Vegas, Nevada.
 He has had a residency comedy show at the Luxor Hotel in Las Vegas since November 22, 2005, and he performs various comedy engagements when his show is not playing.
 His comedy routine typically incorporates dozens of props stored in large trunks on stage and his prop jokes commonly consist simply of his pulling out a prop, describing it in a one-liner, and tossing it away.
-He typically closes his show with a lip synced musical montage.
+He typically closes his show with a lip-synced musical montage.

 Television appearances

-On January 16, 2010, Carrot Top appeared on Don't Forget the Lyrics!, wherein he assisted illusionists Penn & Teller in their quest for the million-dollar grand prize.
+On January 16, 2010, Carrot Top appeared on Don't Forget the Lyrics!, where he assisted illusionists Penn & Teller in their quest for the million-dollar grand prize.
 He was one of the roasters at the Comedy Central Roast of Flavor Flav and Gene Simmons Roast.
-He appeared on a second-season episode of the TV series Criss Angel Mindfreak and continued to be a regular guest.
+He appeared on a second-season episode of the television series Criss Angel Mindfreak and continued to be a regular guest.
 Carrot Top also appeared in an episode of the reality series The Bad Girls Club.
 He appeared as himself in episodes of CSI: Crime Scene Investigation ("Man Up"), Family Guy ("Petergeist"), Scrubs ("My Balancing Act"), and Robot Chicken ("The Unnamed One").

-Carrot Top appeared briefly in both Bad Girls Clubs third season (2008–09) and Holly's World (2010-11).
+Carrot Top appeared briefly in both Bad Girls Clubs third season (2008–09) and Holly's World (2010–11).
 He appeared alongside country artist Toby Keith in the music video for "Red Solo Cup" and also appeared alongside Keith as he performed the song in the audience as a member of Keith's entourage at the 2011 ACM Awards.

 Carrot Top has appeared on numerous nighttime television talk shows.
 In 1996, he appeared on the animated/live action Cartoon Network talk show Space Ghost Coast to Coast.
 On February 8, 2010, he appeared on an episode of The Jay Leno Show, wherein he had pies thrown at him by Leno and guest Emma Roberts.
 He also appeared on The Late Late Show with Craig Ferguson alongside Courteney Cox on May 24, 2011.

 Carrot Top appeared on an episode of Tosh.0, receiving a full-body massage from Daniel Tosh.
 He was also a special guest performer in Tosh.0's Selena Gomez tribute video of "Good for You".

 On October 22, 2011, Carrot Top appeared as a first-time guest panelist on Red Eye w/Greg Gutfeld.
 On April 13, 2016, he appeared as a panelist on the @midnight game show.

 Internet series roles

 Carrot Top appeared as himself on the Bradley Cooper episode of Between Two Ferns with Zach Galifianakis.
 He also appeared as himself on the show Tom Green's House Tonight to discuss his props and career.
-In 2022, he appeared on "The Joe Rogan Experience" on Spotify episode #1758.
-On October 26, 2023, he appeared as himself in the ‘Guess How Much This Weighs (Challenge)’ episode of YouTube variety show ‘Good Mythical Morning’ with Rhett and Link.
-On May 26, 2025, he appeared on Kill Tony, and again on September 15th.
+In 2022, he appeared on The Joe Rogan Experience on Spotify episode #1758.
+On October 26, 2023, he appeared as himself in the ‘Guess How Much This Weighs (Challenge)’ episode of YouTube variety show Good Mythical Morning with Rhett and Link.
+On May 26, 2025, he appeared on Kill Tony, and again on September 15.